joshuacue/cached-based-user-management/README.md

 ## Local Development

-Your application is developed on Node.js version 18.12.1 and uses Yarn as its package manager.
+Your node version needs to support v18.
+This application is developed on Node.js version 18.12.1 and uses Yarn as its package manager.
 The application can be accessed locally at `localhost:3000`.
 It includes two pages `/users-list` and `/users-list/{userName}`.

 To run it locally:
 1. Clone the repository.